 We all have poured liquid from a bottle.
 Wine, whiskey, cognac, milk or maybe even water.
-When liquid runs out, and air can flow back in, all is fine.
+When liquid runs out and air can flow back in, all is fine.
 When we tilt the bottle more the flow-rate increases; still all is well.
-Above a certain amount the flow begins to fluctuate, and bubbles occur, rising from the opening of the bottle, up to the (alas, ever expanding) air volume above the liquid.
+Above a certain amount, the flow begins to fluctuate, and bubbles occur, rising from the opening of the bottle, up to the (alas, ever-expanding) air volume above the liquid.
 The underlying principle: liquid can only come out when air can get in.

 Most of us will have accepted this as a fact of life and even enjoyed the sound of glugging.
-Since you are here and read this, I assume, you are inquisitive enough to wanting to know why.
+Since you are here and read this, I assume, you are inquisitive enough to want to know why.

 Let’s observe this a bit closer.
-After you filled the bottle with water and you turn it upside down, so the opening is closed by the water-surface, a small amount of water escapes and then, the flow of water stops.
+After you filled the bottle with water and you turn it upside down, so the opening is closed by the water, a small amount of water escapes and then, the flow of water stops.

 Gravity and the volume of water cause its weight and the force Fwater, which causes the water to flow out of the bottle.
 Simultaneously the pressure Pvacuum of the volume of air above the water reduces below that of the surrounding air Pair.
 This pressure difference results in the force Fvacuum, and when it’s equal to the force Fwater, the water stops running out.

 This is a stable situation, which only changes when circumstances change.